-The city and county will support a diversified employment base within the Boulder Valley, reflecting labor force capabilities and recognizing the community's quality of life and strengths in a number of industries in scientific, professional, technological and related industries.
-The city values its industrial, service and office uses and will identify areas that should be continue to identify and protected them for industrial, service and office uses.
-The city and will evaluate areas with non-residential zoning to ensure the existing and future economic vitality of Boulder while responding to the needs of regional trends and a changing global economy, ensure that the existing and future needs of a rapidly changing and technologically oriented global economy and employment base are adequately accommodated.
+The city and county will support a diversified employment base within the Boulder Valley, reflecting labor force capabilities and recognizing the community's quality of life and strengths in a number of industries.
+The city values its industrial, service and office uses and will identify areas that should becontinue to identify and protected themfor industrial, service and office uses.
+The city and will evaluate areas with non-residential zoning to ensure the existing and future economic vitality of Boulder while responding to the needs of regional trends and a changing global economy. ensure that the existing and future needs of a rapidly changing and technologically oriented global economy and employment base are adequately accommodated.
 Where appropriate, mixed use development will be encouraged incorporating residential uses and support services for the employment base.